AgoraLab/agora-chat-uikit/design-guide.md

 #### 3.5.3.
 ContactsItem

-The contact list item provides access to contact details and displays:
+The contact list item provides access to contact details and displays the following:

 - Contact avatar (Avatar)
 - Contact nickname (Title)